JustinWinthers/ng-flux/README.md

 Just include the library in your html after angular but before your application js.
-You don't need to declare a dependency for ng-flux in your module since it decorates angular.module with semantics you can use in your angular module component declarations like .store, .action, and .component.
+You don't need to declare a dependency for ng-flux in your module since it decorates angular.module with semantics you can use in your Angular module component declarations like .store, .action, and .component.

 The Dispatcher is auto instantiated for you as a singleton and must be provided as a dependency